charmed-kubernetes/kubernetes-docs/pages/k8s/install-offline.md

 resources available, and may only need to configure Charmed Kubernetes to make use of them.

+<div class="p-notification--positive"><p markdown="1" class="p-notification__response">
+<span class="p-notification__status">Shrinkwrap</span>
+A simple tool for collecting the bundle and charm files, as well as automating some of the work required to install offline is available.
+The <a href="https://github.com/charmed-kubernetes/cdk-shrinkwrap"> shrinkwrap repository</a>
+contains the latest version and docs.
+</p></div>

 ## Apt package repository

 Access to a repository is required for installing software which is not yet available